darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * Pilot plant facility for model validation and testing
 * The largest wastewater treatment research facility in Europe, developing innovations for sustainable wastewater treatment
+* Located at a WTP run by Northumbrian Water
 * Funded by a £1.2 million grant from the EPSRC, and with funding from Newcastle University and Northumbrian Water, BE:WISE is an international centre of research excellence and demonstration for wastewater management technology
 * The BE:WISE facility is made available to academic researchers worldwide.
 * `research.ncl.ac.uk/bewise`